STLab-UniFI/CLAIM_rep-pkg/README.md

 # CLAIM: a Lightweight Approach to Identify Microservices in Dockerized Environments
 This repository is a companion page for the following publication:
 Maggi, K., Verdecchia, R., Scommegna, L., Vicario, E., 2024.
-Claim: a Lightweight Approach to Identify Microservices350 in Dockerized Environments, in: 28th International Conference on Evaluation and Assessment in Software Engineering351 (EASE 202
+Claim: a Lightweight Approach to Identify Microservices in Dockerized Environments, in: 28th International Conference on Evaluation and Assessment in Software Engineering (EASE 2024)
 > Kevin Maggi, Roberto Verdecchia, Leonardo Scommegna, and Enrico Vicario.
 2024.
 > CLAIM: a Lightweight Approach to Identify Microservices in Dockerized Environments.
 > In *28th International Conference on Evaluation and Assessment in Software Engineering (EASE 2024), June 18–21, 2024, Salerno, Italy.*